eventnetusa/eventnet/src/_vip/walmart-tour.md

       ready to activate over 3,500 stores across the country.

-      #### Offer brand clients the unique and highly sought after opportunity to
+      #### Offer brand clients valuable opportunaties to reach consumers where
-      reach consumers where they shop, in parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;
+      they shop, in parking lots and storefront sidewalks of the world's largest retailer.&nbsp;

       #### Which stores will your brand clients activate in 2019?